 Actually, it’s even less subtle than that, and it’s around this point that even I’m getting sick of the writers using this theme as window dressing.
 Let’s just cut to the chase: Joker’s got a hot-air balloon filled with laughing gas, and he’s going to run it right against the

-It might’ve felt kinda fresh when Tim Burton and Jack Nicholson did it, but at least that version had some choice lines (“He stole my balloons!”) delivered by Nicholson at his Nicholsoniest and a passable attempt at social satire.
-And then That Other Show pretty much recycled the plot for its second-ever Joker script, creating what most fans agreed to be its weakest Joker episode, a forgettable slog that even Mark Hamill’s wicked scenery-chewing couldn’t salvage.
-What this episode needed were some long-overdue innovations on the concept.
+It might’ve felt kinda fresh back in ’89, but at least that version had some choice lines delivered by Jack Nicholson at his Nicholsoniest and a passable attempt at social satire.
+And then That Other Show pretty much recycled the plot for one of its earliest scripts, creating what most fans agreed to be its weakest Joker episode, a dreary slog that even Mark Hamill’s wicked scenery-chewing couldn’t salvage.
+What this episode needed was some long-overdue innovation on the concept.

-What it got was a flight cap for Laughing Boy.
+What it got was a new hat for Laughing Boy.

 You can probably guess the rest: Batman tows the balloon away from the statue (missing it by inches), the police figure out that Joker was the guy behind everything, and Batman drives the balloon into Gotham Bay, where he cuts it open with a Batarang so he can collect a sample of Joker’s poison.
 No, there’s no attention paid to how badly this will wreck the ecosystem.
 Why do you ask?***